RaphYot/moodies-v1bridge/README.md

 # moodies

-This is the new repo on gitHub for the moodies code.
+Moodies bridge is an effort to bring the olb v1 buttons to the v2 moodies world.
-We'll start with the thatwascloudy button arduino code.
+Essentially converting the arduino TCP connections to the pusher websocket channel and vice-versa